jonase/eastwood/README.next.md

 ### Running Eastwood in a REPL

+TBD: Re-check and update these instructions before 0.1.5 release, and preferably make the 'API' something closer to what I'm willing to commit to longer term, while still marking it experimental.

 This is _experimental_.
 Before you try it, note that Eastwood does these steps:

 * analyzes the source code you give it